panzerdp/dmitripavlutin.com/content/posts/060-replace-all/index.md

 const result = '5+2+1'.replace(searchRegExp, replaceWith);
 ```

-The above snippet tries to transform the search string `+` into a regular expression.
-But `+` is an invalid regular expression, thus `SyntaxError: Invalid regular expression: /+/` is thrown.
+The above snippet tries to transform the search string `'+'` into a regular expression.
+But `'+'` is an invalid regular expression, thus `SyntaxError: Invalid regular expression: /+/` is thrown.

+Escaping the character `'\\+'` solves the problem, but does it worth playing with escaping?
+Probably not.

 ### 2.2 *replace()* when replacing strings directly